5 Pitfalls For Staying Sane During the Two-Week Wait (TWW)

 Fertility Friend has gathered some surprising data around the relationship between DPO and positive pregnancy tests.
 They found that the average DPO for the first positive pregnancy test is 13.6 DPO (way later than all those 6-10 DPO BFP’s you may have heard about).
 Check out Fertility Friend’s findings here.
 Countdown to Pregnancy has also published some interesting pregnancy test statistics by DPO and by brand.
 It lets you search by your DPO and/or pregnancy test brand of choice to give you an idea of your chances of seeing a BFP if you are in fact pregnant.
 Check out Countdown to Pregnancy’s statistics here.

-If you are not able to wait until your missed period and do decide to test early, I would highly recommend using the First Response Early Result Pregnancy Test.
+For many women, it is easier on the emotions and sanity if you hold off from testing until AFTER your period is due (or as long as possible, at least).
+However, if you are not able to wait until your missed period and do decide to test early, I would highly recommend using the First Response Early Result Pregnancy Test.
 It is known for being one of the most sensitive pregnancy tests out there, so it is more likely to give you an early positive result if you are in fact pregnant.

 4. Watching pregnancy shows or vlogs: